Nanogreg/Pixel/README.md

 ------
 Myconio.h are custom conio.h files.
 They need to be included for the build to work.

-Modern Windows Console do not diplay the game properly, try using older version in setting and also resize the window for a better game experience.
+Modern Windows Console do not diplay the game properly, try using older version in console settings and also resize the window for a better game experience.